wintrides-org/WintRides/README.md

+### PROJECT DESCRIPTION
-### WintRides is a centralized platform that provides reliable, accessible and affordable rides for college students around college towns and to key locations like airports
+WintRides is a centralized platform that provides reliable, accessible and affordable rides for college students around college towns and to key locations like airports

-## Tech Stack
+### SET-UP AND INSTALLATION

+**Technologies used:**
+- Cursor, Codex/ChatGPT, Vercel, PostegreSQL, VSCode (primary IDE), Prisma, Git (for version control)

+**Tech Stack**

 - Next.js (App Router)
 - React